Published:

 CoreView Configuration Manager is an end-to-end solution that automates configuration management for Microsoft 365.
 Unlike the other platforms on this list, Configuration Manager does not focus on data backup.
 Instead, it's one of the only tools that specialize in helping you back up and restore your configurations, policies, and settings across Microsoft 365.

-Configuration Manager provides automated backup and restore services for a range of Microsoft 365 configurations, including Office 365, Azure, Azure AD, Intune, SharePoint, Teams, and Exchange Online.
+Configuration Manager provides automated backup and restore services for a range of Microsoft 365 configurations, including Office 365, Azure, Entra ID, Intune, SharePoint, Teams, and Exchange Online.
 It allows for granular recovery of specific configurations or entire system states with the click of a button, with full version control and audit logging capabilities.

-Create a Comprehensive Disaster Recovery Plan by Backing Up Both Your Microsoft 365 Data and Configurations
+Why You Need a Comprehensive Disaster Recovery Plan for Microsoft 365

 CoreView Configuration Manager: The Ultimate Disaster Recovery Tool for Microsoft 365 Configurations and Policies

-However, Configuration Manager for Microsoft 365 is the first premium automation tool that enables you to back up your configuration files using a no-code web interface.
+However, CoreView’s Configuration Manager is a premium automation tool that enables you to back up your configuration files using a no-code web interface.
 The process is faster, more efficient, and more resilient against the changing compliance landscape.
+CoreView makes it effortless to find configuration drift, audit changes, and back up and restore configurations.

 Get a personalized demo today